alainkaegi/pythonorama/data_structures/queues.md

 |`s.dequeue()`| |`3`|
 |`s.is_empty()`| |`True`|

-As described below, Python lists can function as inefficient stacks.
-The `deque` class in the `collections` module provides a more efficient stack.
-A stack can also be implemented using an array-based or linked data structure.
+As described below, Python lists can function as inefficient queues.
+The `deque` class in the `collections` module provides a more efficient queue.
+A queue can also be implemented using an array-based or linked data structure.

 ## Analysis
 All of the queue operations take constant time with an efficient implementation.
-This analysis is worst-case for an linked implementation (like `deque`) but (except for `is_empty`) only amortized for an array-based implementation.
+This analysis is worst-case for a linked implementation (like `deque`) but (except for `is_empty`) only amortized for an array-based implementation.

 A queue holding $n$ items uses space in $\Theta(n)$.